wp-plugins/payhub-payment-gateway-for-woocommerce/readme.txt

 == Installation ==
-*This assumes you have woocommerce shopping cart installed
-1. Download the zip file.
+* This assumes you have woocommerce shopping cart installed = 1.
+Download the zip file.
-2. Place the zip file in the '/wp-content/plugins/' directory.
+ = 2.
+Place the zip file in the '/wp-content/plugins/' directory.
-3. Either unzip the contents of the zip file in the directory or install the plugin through wordpress.
+ = 3.
+Either unzip the contents of the zip file in the directory or install the plugin through wordpress.
-4. Once the plugin is installed, click on woocommerce settings.
+ = 4.
+Once the plugin is installed, click on woocommerce settings.
-5. Click on the payment tab.
+ = 5.
+Click on the payment tab.
-6. Select PayHub as the payment processor and click on payhub.
+ = 6.
+Select PayHub as the payment processor and click on payhub.
-7. Enter in the API credentials (username, password, and terminal id).
+ = 7.
+Enter in the API credentials (username, password, and terminal id).
 Use your current organization id.

 * How to find your API credentials
 1. Log into PayHub's Virtual Terminal